ApparentlyJamesGH/RbxConsoleCommands/README.md

 ## Extra Information
 - The error you get in the console after exeucting a command, `Incomplete statement: expected assignment or a function call`, is nothing you should worry about.
 This error only pops up because the Roblox console does not register the command name to be an actual command.

-- You can wrap a sentence in brackets ("), to make it one argument.
+- You can wrap a sentence in brackets ("), to make it one argument. (e.g. `kick builderman "sentence argument"`)